MaeSens Collects Record Donations, Cycling Initiatives, Lustration – Belarus Civil Society Digest

 This forecast built on the assumption that there will be hikes in consumer prices of about 16-17 per cent in 2014.

 The refinancing rate affects the dynamics of other rates in the banking sector.
-By reducing the value of this rate, it helps to bring down the costs of bank loans and, therefore, the cost of ruble deposits.
+By reducing the value of this rate, it helps to bring down the costs of personal loans for bad credit and, therefore, the cost of ruble deposits.

 A rapid decline of interest rates on deposits in Belarusian rubles, when compared to price dynamics, in reality means there will be a reduction in their overall profitability.
 This situation may lead to a decrease in ruble deposits, which may negatively impact the banking system.